Last Updated on July 8, 2021 by the staff of TheAllElectricLawn

 - More powerful

 - Can last a long time proper maintenance

 Cons of Gas Lawnmowers

 - Exhaust emissions

 - Require more storage space

 Electric lawn mowers make less noise than their gas-powered counterparts and run at 75 dB in general.
 Thus, you won’t have to wear earplugs when using this type of mower.
-Electric mowers also don’t require any type of maintenance.
+Electric mowers also don’t much of any type of maintenance.
 You do have to sharpen or replace mower blades.